rafelafrance/traiter/README.md

     self.replace('state', 'non fully descended | abdominal non descended')
 ```

-- Use regular expressions to find patterns of tokens to extract into traits.
+3. Use regular expressions to find patterns of tokens to extract into traits.
 This is a single pass.

-Here's a rule for recognizing when a sex trait is present.
+Here is a rule for recognizing when a sex trait is present.
 The first argument is a pointer to the function that will do the conversion.
 Traits may be converted in several ways.

 ```python
     self.product(